Arti K. Rai: Public service

 As a member of the Obama-Biden transition, Rai was part of the team reviewing and science and technology issues, particularly in the United States Patent and Trademark Office.
 After the confirmation of David Kappos as Under Secretary of Commerce for Intellectual Property and Director of the USPTO, Rai served as the agency's chief policy advisor until 2010.

 She has served as a member of the National Advisory Council for Human Genome Research and a public member of the Administrative Conference of the United States, and is an elected member of the American Law Institute.

 Patent reform

-Professor Rai argued for the creation of post-grant opposition system for U.S. patents, with greater attention to principles of administrative law than the patent system has historically shown.
+Rai argued for the creation of post-grant opposition system for U.S. patents, with greater attention to principles of administrative law than the patent system has historically shown.
 In 2011, Congress enacted much of the post-grant opposition reform agenda into the Leahy-Smith America Invents Act.

 In the mid-2000s, Rai was also one of the leading proponents of a set of controversial Patent Office regulations that would have constrained the use of continuation practice in U.S. patent examination.
 The regulations were challenged as being outside the legal authority of the Patent Office, and were ultimately withdrawn while the case appeal was pending.